tot0p/tot0p/site/src/en/about.md

 ## My Journey

-I started my journey in software development with a passion for creating tools that make people's lives easier.
-Over the years, I've developed a strong interest in automation, web development, and open-source contributions.
+I started my software development journey with a passion for creating tools that make people's lives easier.
+Over the years, I developed a strong interest in automation, software development, and open-source contributions.

 ## What I Do

-I specialize in creating GitHub Actions and automation tools that help developers streamline their workflows.
+I specialize in building GitHub Actions and automation tools that help developers streamline their workflows.
 My projects focus on:

-- **GitHub Actions**: Building custom actions for repository management and README automation
+- **GitHub Actions**: Creating custom actions for repository management and README automation
-- **Developer Tools**: Creating utilities that enhance the development experience
+- **Developer Tools**: Building utilities that enhance the development experience
-- **Open Source**: Contributing to the community through well-documented, maintainable code
+- **Open Source**: Contributing to the community through well-documented and maintainable code

 ## My Approach

-I believe in writing clean, maintainable code that others can understand and build upon.
+I believe in writing clean, maintainable code that others can understand and improve.
 Every project I work on is an opportunity to learn something new and share that knowledge with the community.

-## Skills & Technologies

-- **Languages**: Python, JavaScript, TypeScript, HTML, CSS
-- **Tools & Platforms**: Git, GitHub Actions, Docker, Node.js
-- **Specialties**: Automation, API integration, web development
-- **Methodologies**: Agile development, test-driven development, documentation-first approach

-## Beyond Code

-When I'm not coding, I enjoy exploring new technologies, contributing to open-source projects, and helping other developers solve interesting problems.
-I'm always looking for opportunities to learn and grow.

 ## Let's Connect

-I'm always interested in connecting with fellow developers, discussing new ideas, or collaborating on interesting projects.
+I'm always interested in connecting with other developers, discussing new ideas, or collaborating on interesting projects.
 Feel free to reach out through any of the channels below:

 - **LinkedIn**: [{{ author.linkedin }}]({{ author.linkedin }})
 - **GitHub**: [{{ author.github }}]({{ author.github }})